Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - is the command to change the working directory to the previous one. file is the command to print the type of the file. ln is the command to make a symbolic link.
+cd - is the command to change the working directory to the previous one. file is the command to print the type of the file. ln is the command to make a symbolic link. cp is the command to copy files or directories.